cairo-book/cairo-book/src/ch99-04-00-L1-L2-messaging.md

     external
 {
     let messageHash = _snMessaging.consumeMessageFromL2(fromAddress, payload);

     // You can use the message hash if you want here.

     // We expect the payload to contain only a felt252 value (which is a uint256 in solidity). require(payload.length == 1, "Invalid payload");

     uint256 my_felt = payload[0];

-    // From here, you can safely use `my_felt` as the message has beed verified by StarknetMessaging. require(my_felt > 0, "Invalid value");
+    // From here, you can safely use `my_felt` as the message has been verified by StarknetMessaging. require(my_felt > 0, "Invalid value");
 }
 ```

 As you can see, in this context we don't have to verify which contract from L2 is sending the message.
 But we are actually using the `consumeMessageFromL2` to validate the inputs (the sender address on L2 and the payload) to ensure we are only consuming valid messages.

-It is important to remember that on L1 we are sending a payload of `uint256`, but the basic data type on Starknet is `felt252`; however, `felt252` are approximatively 4 bits smaller than `uint256`.
+It is important to remember that on L1 we are sending a payload of `uint256`, but the basic data type on Starknet is `felt252`; however, `felt252` are approximately 4 bits smaller than `uint256`.
 So we have to pay attention to the values contained in the payload of the messages we are sending.
 If, on L1, we build a message with values above the maximum `felt252`, the message will be stuck and never consumed on L2.

 ## Cairo Serde

 Before sending messages between L1 and L2, you must remember that Starknet contracts, written in Cairo, can only understand serialized data.
 And serialized data is always an array of `felt252`.
-On solidity, we have `uint256` type, and `felt252` are approximatively 4 bits smaller than `uint256`.
+On solidity, we have `uint256` type, and `felt252` are approximately 4 bits smaller than `uint256`.
 So we have to pay attention to the values contained in the payload of the messages we are sending.
 If, on L1, we build a message with values above the maximum `felt252`, the message will be stuck and never consumed on L2.

 So for instance, an actual `uint256` value in Cairo is represented by a struct like: